Weather-Vortex/weather-vortex-server/README.md

 In your local environment, you can test with `npm run test` command.
 You can run a code coverage check wih `npm run test-cov` command.
 Produce an html report with `npm run test-cov:html`.

-Navigate in your browser to `localhost:12000` to see the server ok page, or in your shell use those commands:
+Navigate in your browser to `localhost:12000` to see the server ok page, or in your shell using those commands:

 ```sh
 $ curl -i localhost:49161